peterlangner/zrss/README.md

 # zrss
 Publishing Content from the SAP NetWeaver Application Server ABAP to ADT and other RSS Readers

-If ypou want know, what this project is about, please go to http://scn.sap.com/community/abap/blog/2012/01/03/publishing-content-from-the-sap-netweaver-as-abap-to-igoogle-and-other-rss-readers
+If you want know, what this project is about, please go to http://scn.sap.com/community/abap/blog/2012/01/03/publishing-content-from-the-sap-netweaver-as-abap-to-igoogle-and-other-rss-readers

 # Installation of the DDIC objects